Choosing Courses for Your Gifted Child – Algebra

 Algebra is the culmination of most elementary & middle school math programs.
-Typically, pre-algebra is taught to students strong in math in 7th grade and to mainstream students in 8th grade.
-Algebra is typically taught to strong math students in 8th and to mainstream students in 9th.
+Typically, algebra is taught to strong math students in 8th and to mainstream students in 9th.

-In fact, some students are ready for pre-algebra and algebra earlier.
+In fact, some students are ready for algebra earlier.

-Time4Learning’s integrated pre-algebra and algebra course allows students to start the sequence at two different entry points, to progress at their own pace, and to move ahead or back up at any time.
+Time4Learning’s integrated algebra course allows students to start the sequence at two different entry points, to progress at their own pace, and to move ahead or back up at any time.